-Ingredients1 d servings 199 cals
+Ingredients1 d servings 199

 - Spray an 8x8-inch baking dish with non-fat cooking spray.
 Place dish in refrigerator.